univention/ucs-appliance-container/docs/README.PRIVILEGES.md

 ### (option -- A) container with minimal privileg excluding [Docker in Docker](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) and excluding all types of packages that need higher system privileges.
 Docker >= 25.0.0[^1], mount the control groups read/write.
+Docker >= 28.0.0[^2], mount the control groups read/write and run the container in the Docker host's cgroup namespace.
 ```bash
 docker run \
   --detach \